 We are registered with the Information Commissioner’s Office (ICO) – registration number EY422911.

-We have appointed MEGAN GADSBY AND MOLLY GADSBY as the Data Protection Lead for our setting.
+We have appointed MEGAN GADSBY AND MOLLY GADSBY as the Data Protection Leads for our setting.
 Their responsibilities include the provision of privacy statements, updating this (and related) policies on an annual basis, undertaking an annual audit of our data protection systems and processes, monitoring staff with regards to appropriate handling of data and ensuring systems are in place to maintain the accuracy of the data we hold.

 We will keep up to date contact details on both parents and additional adults, to be used when needed.